 A business does not have to claim the maximum amount but can claim any amount up to that maximum.
+If the maximum amount is not being claimed it is advisable to note the reason why on the application.
+This will eliminate the need for delay in checking application amounts.
 A business should also only claim for the weeks that it was adversely affected by the Virus.